 Cottage | 2 bedrooms | sleeps 4

-Saddler Cottage oozes character and charm with many period features.
+Two bedroom Saddler Cottage oozes character and charm with many period features, including a wonderful mix of rustic, earthy tones, cosy fabrics and natural wood and stone finishes.
 A particular highlight is the large, convivial, open-plan living area incorporating the kitchen, dining area and cosy seating area with two sumptuous sofas perfect for curling up in front of the fire on cooler days.
 The cottage overlooks a pretty courtyard garden to the front and an additional walled garden to the side of the house provides a delightful sunny spot for a morning cup of coffee or an evening barbecue.

 |Size||Sleeps up to 4, 2 bedrooms|